 it's dry to apply another misting.
 Over wetting the first coat is the number one problem I've seen.

-spray coat.
 This completely depends on what is compatible with your type of coloring method.
-Most brush on sealers will smear water based
+Most brush-on sealers will smear water based markers,

-markers, but brush on sealers tend to work really well for chalk coloring.
-Fixitive is generally made for chalks, but work ok with some types of
+but brush-on sealers tend to work really well for chalk coloring.
+Fixitive is generally made for chalks, but work ok with some types of inks,

 IF you prefer to use a brush on sealer instead of sprays, check out the options below.